* Sanctions could hit 172 individuals, 65 Russian companies

-"We have raised the issue of the draft law again this morning in a phone call with our Ukraine partners," the European Commission's Vice-President Guenther Oettinger said.
+"We have raised the issue of the draft law again this morning in a phone call with our Ukraine partners," European Commission Vice-President Guenther Oettinger said.
 "We are confident that Ukraine remains a reliable transit partner."

 "Naftogaz's idea that European gas companies could buy Russian gas at the Russian-Ukrainian border instead of getting it delivered through Ukraine requires a renegotiation of the transit contracts," Oettinger said.

-Russian gas flows to Ukraine have been halted three times over the past decade, affecting supplies to the European Union, due to contract and pricing disputes between Moscow and Kiev.
+Russian gas flows to Ukraine have been halted three times over the past decade, affecting supplies to the European Union, by contract and pricing disputes between Moscow and Kiev.

 Russia halted gas supplies destined for Ukrainian customers in June because of a row over pricing, but Russian gas transit through Ukraine to Europe has been unaffected so far.

-(Writing by Henning Gloystein; Editing by Richard Balmforth/John Stonestreet/Susan Fenton)
+(Writing by Henning Gloystein; Editing by Richard Balmforth/John Stonestreet/Susan Fenton/Larry King)